-The motorcycle related accomplishment I’m most proud of is being one of the founders of our Annual Airfence Fundraisers.
+The motorcycle related accomplishment I’m most proud of is being one of the founders of the Annual Airfence Fundraisers.
 Together with my business partner Mike Ruhe, and our friend Kenny Walsh, we began holding these fundraisers in 2012.
-Since that time we’ve raised in excess of $160,000 and provided over 85 Airfence modules to Road Atlanta, VIR, and NC Bike.
-We’ve also constructed two mobile storage containers at VIR to make deployment and retrieval of the Airfence modules easier.
-These Airfence modules are used by many organizations to help make their events safer, and because of these efforts we’ve made a big difference in track safety.
-Our emphasis is on making PRE events the safest track day experience you can have with any organization.
-We don’t just talk about safety, we practice it at every single event.
+Since that time we’ve raised in excess of $225,000 and provided more than 130 Airfence modules to Road Atlanta, VIR, and NC Bike.
+We’ve also constructed four mobile storage containers at VIR to make deployment and retrieval of the Airfence easier.
+This Airfence is used by many organizations to help make motorcycle events safer, and because of these efforts we’ve made a big difference in enhancing safety at these tracks.

-Passions: My lovely wife Diane, motorcycles, skiing, hiking, kayaking, cycling, sky diving and supporting our military men and women who make all the fun we have possible.
-I guess I got into bikes like many with my first mini bike, which was a 72 Honda QA50.
+I got into bikes like many with my first mini bike, which was a ’72 Honda QA50.
 Destroyed that, then moved on to bigger and better toys.

 My wife, being the smart, sexy, intelligent woman she is, bought me my first experience on the track, which was Kevin Schwantz Superbike School at Road Atlanta over the 4th of July weekend of 2006.
 To say I was hooked was an understatement.
 From there I did a handful of days with STT and then found NESBA and the SE Crew of riders and instructors.

 I have been riding sportbikes for over 14 years now but found my addiction to the track back in 2005.
 Since then I have met and become friends with countless folks that have grown to be family to me over the years.
 I have ridden several tracks across the country and briefly did some racing with the CMRA during my short stay in Dallas, TX but I have always enjoyed the tracks and camaraderie on the east coast.
 I currently race several classes with CCS where I’ve had a lot of success, but I have found that I have the most fun riding with my family at PRE and working with everyone to better their skills as an intelligent rider.
-I live in Winston-Salem, NC where I am a maintenance manager for Atrium Windows and Doors as well as a Marshal for Virginia International Raceway in my spare time……..Joe Basim is the name my mother gave me, but everyone at P.R.E. and V.I.R. know me as the one and only “Joe Dirt”!!!!!!!!
+I live in Winston-Salem, NC and Marshal for Virginia International Raceway in my spare time……..Joe Basim is the name my mother gave me, but everyone at P.R.E. and V.I.R. know me as the one and only “Joe Dirt”!!!!!!!!

 As a kid I was into BMX bikes, raced a little, and did a lot of jumps and half pipes.

-I am married with no kids “yet” and have a crazy lab named Hank.
+I am married with one son named Everest and also a chocolate lab named Hank.
 I started out on motorcycles a little bit late in the game, I bought my first bike while I was in College in 2006 and just rode on the street until 2011 when a buddy talked me into coming to a track day.
 After that first day I was hooked.
 I immediately went and sold my street bike and bought a dedicated track bike.
-I think I did around 10 days that year.
-Since then I have been doing every track day I could make it too.
-I completely gave up street riding and haven’t rode a bike on the street since switching to the track up until a demo ride at bike week in Daytona this year “2017”.
-I found that I didn’t miss it and it just isn’t the same.
-I was at the inaugural Pre event and haven’t missed many between then and now.
-This year “2017” I began racing with CCS and have had some good showings so far.
-I have a couple more race weekends scheduled for 2017 and hope to bring home a couple South East Championships, but we will see.
+I was at the inaugural PRE event and haven’t missed many between then and now.
+I began racing with CCS in 2017.
+The 2018 CCS racing season ended with 5 South East Regional Championships.
+2019 I received my expert racing license with CCS.
 Un-motorcycle related I enjoy playing golf and mountain biking in my spare time when I am not working around the house.
 My wife and I also enjoy traveling and spending time at the beach.
 We have a goal to fill up our passports with stamps.
-We have been to the Dominican, Jamaica and Thailand so far with some more planned for the future.
-Look forward to seeing everyone out at the track at a Pre track day soon.
+Some of the noteable places we have travelled were the Dominican, Jamaica, Thailand, Spain, Greece, Bermuda and Bahama’s..
+Look forward to seeing everyone out at the track at a PRE track day soon.